Aditi138/EntityTargetedActiveLearning/README.md

 ```El   O``` <br>
 ```grupo    O```<br>

+The LDC NER label set differ from the CoNLL label set by one tag.
+Therefore, add ``` --misc ``` to the argument set when running any experiments on CoNLL data.
+The label set has been hard-coded in the ```data_loaders/data_loader.py``` file.

 ### Cross-Lingual Transferred Data
 We used the model proposed by (Xie et al. 2018) to get the cross-lingually transferred data from English.
 Please refer to their code [here](https://github.com/thespectrewithin/cross-lingual_NER).